maansjacobsson/forward-curve-demo/README.md

 # forward-curve
-Forward-curve modelling for the pricing tool.
+Modelling forward-curves for the pricing tool.